Many times we heard these terms so here we will know the full form of SC ST OBC UR and EWS.

-The caste system is a method of categorising people into professions or races.
+The caste system is a method of categorizing people into professions or races.

-The practise of branding people into a specific caste based on their birth into a specific family.
+The practice of branding people into a specific caste based on their birth into a specific family.

-Following India’s independence, and with the passage of the Civil Rights Act in 1955, such social practises were declared illegal and those who engaged in them were punished.
+Following India’s independence, and with the passage of the Civil Rights Act in 1955, such social practices were declared illegal and those who engaged in them were punished.

 What is the full form of SC ST OBC UR and EWS?